rajkrsingh9/Mausam-Mitra/README.md

 ### To start the project

 Open the project in your source code editor
-Open terminal and write 'npm i' press Enter
-After completion, write 'npm start' in the terminal.
+Open terminal and write 'npm i' press Enter, this will download all the necessary files into node modules folder After completion, write 'npm start' in the terminal.
 Press Enter The Project will successfully run in your browser at  http://localhost:3000